orefash/whatsapp-api-nodejs-example/readme.md

 `npm start`

-Now you can try the bot sending test messages to your number.
+Now you can try the bot with sending test messages to your connected number.